TBFY/anomaly-detection-tool/README.md

 Every index.py, at the beginning of the file, has several switches, enabling or disabling a specific part of the code.
 For example, due to lack of credentials to connect to MJU server, one can turn off MJU data download by setting exe_task_mju_download to False

-# Contributing

-Please take a look at our [contributing](https://github.com/TBFY/general/blob/master/guides/how-to-contribute.md) guidelines if you're interested in helping!

 # MISC

 ## graphWiz installation